 - Dockweiler Beach (3.75 miles): Common for hang-gliding and watching planes take off and land from LAX.
 This beach even has bonfire pits!

 - Manhattan Beach and Pier (2 miles): Watch the surfers and some beach volleyball.
 At the end of the pier is a small, hands-on aquarium.

-- Hermosa Beach and Pier (1.5 miles): The bike path is wide and smooth through this area, with wide sandy beaches on your right and multi-million dollar homes on your left.
-On the weekends, the pier hosts concerts, festivals and events; watch for red lights telling you if you need to walk your bike (fines are heavy if you don’t).
+- Hermosa Beach and Pier (1.5 miles): The Strand bike path is wide and smooth through this area, with wide sandy beaches on your right and multi-million dollar homes on your left.
+On weekends, Hermosa Beach Pier hosts concerts, festivals and events.
+Watch for red lights telling you if you need to walk your bike (fines are heavy if you don’t).

 - Torrance Beach (1.5 miles): Enjoy this quieter section of the trail with great views of the Rancho Palos Verdes cliffs to the south.
 Have a picnic, relax at the beach or grab a drink at the beach-side cafe.

 This is a very important section for an amateur cyclist like me!

 Marvin Braude Bike Trail has 3 on-street sections: Marina Del Rey, Hermosa Beach (optional) and King Harbor (between Hermosa Beach and Redondo Beach).
 These on-street sections are all well-marked and the last two have a barrier from traffic.

 1. Marina Del Rey: UNPROTECTED On-Street Section of The Strand Bike Path

 There are two short sections of unprotected on-street bike paths that wrap you around Marina Del Rey.
 When you reach Venice Beach Pier, turn onto Washington Blvd.
 Watch out for pedestrians and cars fighting for parking spots.